zlskidmore/zlskidmore.github.io/_posts/2025-12-10-MRD_in_cancer_where_we_are.md

 ###### Fragmentome MRD

 Fragmentomics is the third major feature set used in liquid biopsy based MRD, and worth some attention.
 One of the foundational observations is that fragment sizes differ between normal cell-free DNA and tumor-derived cfDNA.
-Tumor fragments tend to skew shorter, and this size shift creates a detectable biomarker in plamsa samples.
+Tumor fragments tend to skew shorter, and this size shift creates a detectable biomarker in plasma samples.

 Fragmentomics extends beyond fragment length however.
 Tumor derived DNA often carries distinct end-motif patterns, reflecting altered nuclease activity in cancer cells, DNASE1 being a common example.
 These biases create reproducible signatures that can help distinguish ctDNA from normal cfDNA.